Carlos-Oliver-O/Carlos-Oliver-O/README.md

 ---

 ### 👨💻 **About Me**
 Data Engineer & Scientist passionate about building scalable data solutions.
-Expertise in **Machine Learning**, **Cloud Platforms (GCP)**, and **Automation**.
+Expertise in **Machine Learning**, **Cloud Platforms (GCP, AWS, Azure)**, and **Automation**.
 Currently pursuing a Master’s in Big Data & Cloud while contributing to impactful projects.

 ---